-Signed in pencil, lower right, "I. Norman" pen and ink on paper 8 x 5 in.
+Signed in pencil, lower left, "I. Norman" pencil and colored pencil on paper 30 x 20 in.
+(36 x 28 1/2 x 1 in.) c.
+1945

 PROVENANCE:

 Private Collection, California

 The Lithuanian-American artist Irving Norman was a social surrealist who painted large-scale and highly detailed critiques of contemporary life with hopes that viewers would consider the consequences of their actions and change their behavior.
 Influenced by the dire conditions of the Great Depression, his massive canvases feature armies of clone-like figures behaving in the clockwork manner in which they have been programmed.
 He moved from New York to Los Angeles in 1934 before helping to defend the Spanish Republic from the fascist Franco dictatorship.
 He survived the Spanish Civil War and in 1939 settling on Catalina Island off the Southern California coast, where he began drawing and painting from the atrocities he had witnessed.
 In 1940, he moved to San Francisco and had a solo exhibition at the San Francisco Museum of Art two years later.
 He then traveled to Mexico City and saw the murals of Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros before moving to New York City to studying at the Art Students League from 1946 to 1947.
 He returned to San Francisco in the late 1940s.
 In 1988, fire destroyed his home, studio, artwork, and personal papers.